pwsdc/pwsdc.github.io/content/posts/2024-01-18-first-spring-meeting.md

 - Attendance
 - Git/GitHub Presentation
 	- What is Git/GitHub?
-	- Using Git
+	- Using Git (via Terminal)
 	- Using GitHub
 	- Actually Using GitHub
-	- Group work
+	- Group Work: Forks, Pull Requests, and Merge Conflicts
 	- Gitignore
 - Next Week